 The months during which the museum is open are announced on the museum’s website, so it’s recommended to check for updates.

 6. Be awe-inspired by the view in Mannlichen

-After enjoying Mannlichen, you may not want to return to Grindelwald yet.
-It is because Mannlichen is the start of the famous panoramic trail to Kleine Scheidegg, the gateway to Jungfraujoch.
+Once you’ve taken in the sights at Mannlichen, you might not be ready to head back to Grindelwald just yet.
+That’s because Mannlichen is the starting point for the renowned panoramic trail to Kleine Scheidegg, which serves as the entryway to Jungfraujoch.

 7. Have Excusion to Jungfraujoch from Grindelwald

 Jungfraujoch, also known as the ‘Top of Europe,’ is a geographical saddle, which is the lowest area between two peaks.
 In this case, it connects the towering mountains of Jungfrau and Monch.